Coyote Gulch Backpacking Guide

 If you choose to exit this route as we did, one of the last sections of the trail is a sandy 700ft climb.
 It wasn’t too bad, but it can be strenuous to climb for beginners or those not used to climbing on sand, and you’ll want to make sure you have plenty of water.

 The stream bed is 2.5 miles (one way) from the Crack in the Wall Trailhead.
 And just in case you were curious, yes, there is a “Crack in the Wall” that will require you to slither through an 18-inch wide crack!
-You will need a rope to pull your bags up once you are above the Crack, as it’s way too narrow to shimmy through with your big backpack.
+You will need a rope (which you need to pack with you) to pull your bags up once you are above the Crack, as it’s way too narrow to shimmy through with your big backpack.

 One thing to note about the Crack in the Wall trailhead is the last bit before the parking lot is not that easy to follow.
 You’ll see a bunch of big rock cairns that mark the trail.
 These are for navigation, so please don’t make new cairns for fun, as it can confuse hikers.
 As always, I’d also suggest having a trail map, and I generally like to save a trail guide to my phone for reference using one of my favorite hiking apps.